“Ah, Mrs Stamp, sir.”

 She floated gently up towards the sky, waiting for the flock to hit her.
 “Idiots,” she muttered to herself.

-The birds about around Sadie, pale pinks, whites, and yellows blurring together until they resembled a solid shell around the girl—a conversation of whistles and beating rings.
+The birds whirled around Sadie, pale pinks, whites, and yellows blurring together until they resembled a solid shell around the girl—a conversation of whistles and beating wings.
 They were rejoicing.
 And grateful.

 “One down, two to go.”

 1. The result of a sweeping set of legislation passed after the Cuban Crisis, which made it nearly impossible for Australian superhumans to hold down jobs, rent or own property, or participate in any level of education and training. ↩

 2. Both would see use as superhero aliases in the 1990s. ↩

 3. Tricia escaped euthanasia by reason of demi-human interference, and in 2019 was the longest lived elephant in captivity. ↩

 4. An Aboriginal Australian supervillain named after the famous indigenous guerilla fighter. ↩

 5. A move which did not please the local Pitjantjatjara. ↩